dannycab/phy481msu/assignments/homework3.md

 #### 3. Overlapping clouds of charge

-When solving some E&M problems, you will need to bring several different theoretical tools to bear.
-In this problem, we ask you to consider both Gauss' Law and superposition in working out your solution.
+When solving some E&M problems, you will need to develop your argument (i.e., you solution) using an arbitrary location.
+In this problem, consider how choosing an arbitrary point in the overlapping region of the charge clouds will help you derive the result.

 ![Overlapping Clouds](./images/hw3/overlapping_clouds.png "Overlapping Clouds")